 - Optimal Care Quality Improvement.

-Many general practices across the Brisbane south region are participating in the PCCP Programs.
+Many general practices across the Brisbane south region have participated in the person-centred care toolkit activities.
 The following videos explain the experiences four different practices have had from participating.

 Person Centred-Care Practice activities

 PCCP activities support practices to progress towards providing higher-performing person-centred care through a range of different quality improvement-focused activities, including: